 A Note On Anti-Inflammatories:

 Ibuprofen can help with acute/debilitating soreness – but this is not a long term solution.
-Aside from the negative effects from chronic use of pharmaceutical anti-inflammatories on kidney and liver function, it is suggested that they may only reduce the pain at the expense of impeding muscle recovery by acting on the same prostaglandin pathways that are involved in the hypertrophy adaptation, potentially mitigating both short and long term muscle growth.
-You might be wondering whether fish oil would ameliorate DOMS with its anti-inflammatory properties, unfortunately the answer is no, despite the fact that fish oil may inhibit myostatin, solve maths problems and arbitrate divorce cases, and although the evidence is mixed, there is some suggestion that it can improve DOMS.
+They may only reduce the pain at the expense of impeding muscle recovery by acting on the same prostaglandin pathways that are involved in the hypertrophy adaptation, potentially mitigating both short and long term muscle growth.
+Fish oil is touted as something that can inhibit myostatin, solve maths problems and arbitrate divorce cases, and although the evidence is mixed, there is some suggestion that it can improve DOMS.

 There you have it, 10 ways to keep your DOMS under control – all aimed at improving blood flow to the muscle and enhancing recovery.
 Enjoy.